An expert interview about online learning

 What is the future of the virtual education environment and is the model effective?
 We sought out the insights of the top leaders in the tech-ed landscape and compiled the most relevant resources for our own expert interview about online learning.
-Get inspired as they break down the facts about the innovations that are changing the world and evolving the modern day classroom for the better.
+Get inspired as they break down the facts about the innovations that are changing the world and for the better.

 Online education was once a both revolutionary and scary thought, but today it is a strong trusted source for quality training and learning.
-According to a recent Gallup poll featured by U.S. News and World Report, 37% of Americans said they agree or strongly agree that online colleges and universities offer high-quality education, which is up 33% from 2012.
+According to a recent Gallup poll featured by U.S. News and World Report, 37% of Americans said they agree or strongly agree that online colleges and universities offer high-quality education.
 In addition, one of our favorite stats compiled from the study is that nearly half of American business leaders say they would hire someone with an online degree to work at their company.

-"To see the increasing percentage of those who view that as a quality degree, you’re coming into territory where there could easily be a tipping point where people just start to accept online degrees as quality degrees.
-And I think that’s going to grow enrollments dramatically." – Brandon Busteed, executive director of Gallup Education.
+Brandon Busteed, executive director of Gallup Education, talks about the potential tipping point for online programs in higher education.
+He explains, "To see the increasing percentage of those who view that as a quality degree, you’re coming into territory where there could easily be a tipping point where people just start to accept online degrees as quality degrees.
+And I think that’s going to grow enrollments dramatically."

-“As online options become more prevalent among universities, they are earning a reputation as an alternative, but not less prestigious, route.
-In addition to establishing programs targeting adult populations, some higher education institutions rely on new technology to increase traditional undergraduate and graduate student course and degree enrollment.
-The trend has influenced educational startup companies to offer innovative learning platforms and professional development opportunities.” – Amy Golod, U.S. News
+She continues on explaining, "in addition to establishing programs targeting adult populations, some higher education institutions rely on new technology to increase traditional undergraduate and graduate student course and degree enrollment.
+The trend has influenced educational startup companies to offer innovative learning platforms and professional development opportunities."

 These facts certainly attest to the quality of teaching and learning in the virtual environment.